jvde-github/AIS-catcher/README.md

 ### Sending data to Prometheus for use in Grafana dashboards

-You can add the option "PROME on" to the web configuration command to start rendering Prometheus-compatible statistics at `/metrics`.
+You can add the option `PROME on` to the web configuration command to start rendering Prometheus-compatible statistics at `/metrics`.
 For example:

 ```console
 AIS-catcher -N 8100 PROME on